Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

         -i INPUT, --input INPUT Input image or a numpy array

-| If no input data is provided a random sample will be generated and used for inference.
+| If no input data is provided, a random sample will be generated and used for inference.
-| CLI outputs a summary of the mapped model with details regarding NP units allocation,
+| The CLI outputs a summary of the mapped model with details regarding NP units allocation,
   `statistics <../api_reference/akida_apis.html#akida.Model.statistics>`__ and
   `metrics <../api_reference/akida_apis.html#akida.HardwareDevice.metrics>`__.

 .. note:: About the model statistics:

-    * it shows the inference power/energy when measurable (i.e. whenever the inference is lasting long enough to collect meaningful data),
+    * it shows the inference power/energy when measurable (i.e. whenever the inference lasts long enough to collect meaningful data),
     * displayed numbers include the floor power.

 | The two examples below show:

    * the CLI output using a pretrained DS-CNN model and a random input
-   * the CLI output using a pretrained AkidaNet model and a 10 images input
+   * the CLI output using a pretrained AkidaNet model and a 10-image input

 .. code-block:: bash